Nomination papers of Sattar, Musharraf rejected

 APML leader Dr Amjad said Musharraf would not take part in the elections but the party would not be boycotting.

-Last week, the Supreme Court withdrew its conditional approval for Musharraf to file nomination papers after he failed to appear in court.
+Last week, the Supreme Court withdrew its conditional approval for Musharraf to file nomination papers after he failed to appear before the court.

+Former Jamaat-e-Islami (JI) Sindh Ameer, Asadullah Bhutto had his nomination papers rejected for NA-242 Karachi.

+His papers were rejected on the basis of his name being on the defaulters' list.

+Asadullah Bhutto denied being a defaulter, stating this was an error by the bank.
+He announced approaching the court against his nomination papers being rejected.

-The ECP will conclude the scrutiny of nomination papers filed by candidates for the general election today.
+The ECP concluded the scrutiny of nomination papers filed by candidates for the general election on Tuesday.

-A total of 21,482 nomination papers have been filed across the country for national and provincial assemblies, according to the electoral body.
+A total of 21,482 nomination papers had been filed across the country for national and provincial assemblies, according to the electoral body.

 At least 6,063 candidates will contest for the 342 seats of the National Assembly, while 15,419 hopefuls have filed nomination papers for the seats of the provincial assemblies.